Q: AM I A COACH?

 Q: DO I NEED INSURANCE?

 It is recommended that any angler holds public liability insurance to cover against any damage or injuries that he/she may cause when participating in angling.
 Public liability insurance is provided automatically as part of the individual Angling Trust & Fish Legal membership package, along with many other benefits.
-Individual membership is available for adults from as little as £29 per year (individual non-coach membership).
+Individual (non-coach) membership is available for adults from as little as £30 per year.

 Q: WHY DO I NEED A COACH LICENCE FROM THE ANGLING TRUST?

 The Angling Trust as the National Governing Body for angling in England is the only organisation that offers a coach licence.
 This proves to parents, children, groups, organisations and others that you are appropriately qualified and regularly engage in training in order to maintain the highest possible coaching standards.
 It also gives them assurance that:

 - you have met the highest safeguarding standards established and supported by the NSPCC and Child Protection in Sport Unit;